Ingridsaeters/Ciliate-niche-evolution/03_modelling_niches/README.md

 For some variables (nitrogen, ph, carbon and soil temperature) there isnt any trait information.
 Make pruned trees to run analyses for these variables.

+We have trait information for 4086 marine pelagic ASVs.
+Prune the trees to cover these ASVs.

 ## Phylogenetic signal
 Phylogenetic signal is the tendency of closely related species to have more similar traits than expected by chance.
 Test this using Pagels lambda and mantel test.